solygambas/python-openai-projects/playground/README.md

 You need to create a `.env` file with your `OPENAI_API_KEY`.

+For Stable Diffusion, you need to add your `STABILITY_AI_KEY`.
+You can find it in your [DreamStudio account](https://dreamstudio.ai/account) once it's created.

 ## Getting started

 - setting up a dev environment to run Jupyter Notebooks in VS Code.